inicula/IntroductionToRobotics/README.md

 ## General notes

 * For homeworks from #1 onwards, the compilation/upload/monitor steps are described [here](dummy-sketch/README.md).
+Furthermore, the homeworks can be compiled as sketches by the Arduino IDE.
 * Code style guidelines: [WebKit](https://webkit.org/code-style-guidelines/) with a column limit of 95.

 ## Homework #0